campus-crime-watch/campus-crime-watch.github.io/README.md

 This feature is only possible if your university or the university's newspaper reports on crime on and near the university.
 Stanford has a daily police blotter, but if your school has reports every other week or so, you will have to adjust your code for that.

+How it works: takes from feed, makes a json, js file takes from json file and shows on the ticker

+How to makea news ticker:
+* find your universities RSS feed
+* in code that scrapes from the RSS feed, formats crime and safety data into json data
+* turn into a github action

 ## Building The Histogram

 ## Creating The Summary Statistic Sentences